Conilo/automodelcar-cic-ipn/README.md

 Figure 2: Results of ping command with a successful communication.

-Now edit the .bashrc file on the home directory folder.
+Now in a new terminal open and edit the .bashrc file, located on the home directory folder.
 This file dictates where  the master will be running, either local or on car.

     cd
     sudo gedit .bashrc